MeerUzairWasHere/loggerfunction/README.md

-# Simple Logger with File Name and Line Number
+# Simple loggerfunction with File Name and Line Number

 A lightweight utility function to enhance `console.log` by logging the file name and line number automatically.